Trump and Mexican President Enrique Peña Nieto Had an Hour-long Phone Call

-After a canceled face-to-face White House meeting and some sparring on Twitter, President Donald Trump and Mexican president Enrique Peña Nieto talked over the phone for about an hour on Friday morning and agreed to stop sounding off about the wall, and who (or who isn’t) paying for it.
-Officials from both countries confirmed the chat, with those in Mexico saying that the two leaders “have agreed for now not to speak publicly about the controversial issue.”
+After a canceled face-to-face White House meeting and some sparring on Twitter, President Donald Trump and Mexican president Enrique Peña Nieto talked over the phone for about an hour on Friday morning, reports the Washington Post.
+Mexican officials and Trump administration officials confirmed the chat, though none gave any hints about what was discussed, though it’s probably safe to assume that something about a wall came up at some point.

-With respect to the payment for the border wall, Mexican officials also said, “both presidents recognize their clear and very public differences on this sensitive issue, and they agree to resolve these differences as part of a comprehensive discussion on all aspects of the bilateral relationships.”

-Mexican officials described the call as “constructive and productive,” and Trump sort of echoed that sentiment when the question came up at his press conference with British prime minister Theresa May.
-“We had a very good call,” Trump said.
-“I have been very strong on Mexico.
-I have great respect for Mexico.
-I love the Mexican people.
-I work with the Mexican people all the time.”
-Then, he added: “But as you know, Mexico with the United States, has outnegotiated us and beat us to a pulp through our past leaders.
-They’ve made us look foolish.
-We have a trade deficit of $60 billion dollars with Mexico; on top of that the border is soft and weak, and drugs are pouring in, and I’m not going to let that happen.”
-He did not, however say the word “wall.”

-Acording to El Universal, Nieto and Trump did discuss some of the touchy issues between the two countries, including trade, and the need for the two countries to work together to stop drug- and arms-trafficking across the border.
-They also, reportedly, talked about the importance of the friendship between these neighbors.

-It sounds as if the call, which took place around 9:30 am, struck a markedly different tone than the one Donald Trump tried out when he began his morning tweeting ritual:
+The call took place around 9:30 a.m., say officials, which appears to be about an hour after Trump found a way to keep that international standoff going:

-Trump threw in the latest comment after tensions between the countries, summed up by a few 140-character barbs, hit a crisis point Thursday, when Nieto bailed on a White House meeting with Donald Trump scheduled for next week.
+Trump thew in the latest comment after tensions between the countries, summed up in those 140-character barbs, hit a crisis point Thursday, when Nieto bailed on a White House meeting with Donald Trump scheduled for next week.
 He did so after the U.S. president signed an executive order calling for the “immediate” construction of a border wall, said again Mexico would pay for this wall, and then insulted Mexico on Twitter after its leader repeated the country wasn’t going to pay for a wall it didn’t want in the first place.

 After Nieto canceled, Trump spoke to GOP lawmakers and made it seem as if scrapping the meeting had been his idea, saying it would have been “fruitless.”
 Then, in a conversation with reporters, White House press secretary Sean Spicer suggested a 20 percent import tax could be used to finance the wall.
 The White House clarified that it was a policy option in line with a popular GOP tax proposal, called a border-adjustment tax.
 The Mexican media, seizing on the tariff-that-wasn’t along with the U.S. press, was still quick to point out that American consumers, not Mexico, would mostly end up paying for this wall if such a policy went through.